Are you pregnant and wondering how to prepare?

 - Figure out who will stay with your children or take care of your animals or plants while you’re in the hospital.

 - Install your baby’s car seat in case you deliver early.

 - Wash all your baby’s sheets, blankets, and clothes.
 That will make them less likely to irritate their skin.

-- Make sure any Family and Medical Leave Act forms you need for work are completed and turned in.
+- Make sure any Family and Medical Leave Act or short-term disability forms you need for work are completed and turned in.

 - Enjoy as many quiet dinners with your partner as you can.

 - Take a day to do fun things you might not get a chance to do for a while, such as getting a haircut, having lunch with friends, or taking in a movie.

 - Make your thank-you notes for your baby shower gifts.